 If you are under investigation or charged with theft, call our team of criminal defence lawyers now for a free consultation.

-The criminal defence lawyers at Dhanu Dhaliwal Law Group can help you with your case.
+The criminal defence lawyers at Dhanu Dhaliwal Law Group are some of the best shoplifting & theft defence lawyers in the Vancouver area – and they can help you with your case.
 Whether you want to reduce your punishment, avoid a criminal record, or attempt to have your charges dropped, we can work with you to achieve the best possible outcome.

 We understand that everyone makes mistakes, and that sometimes, especially when under financial stress or pressures, people make the wrong decisions.

-We have a proven track record, and we can help you resolve your matter quickly, confidentially and with the least embarrassment for you.
+We have a proven track record and we can help you resolve your matter quickly and confidentially, with the best possible outcome for you.